IoT Medical Devices Security Vulnerabilities on Wi-Fi Networks

-Rather, they should adopt a holistic approach to securing medical devices and their operation, spanning technology, processes and security policy aspects.
+Rather, they should adopt a holistic approach to IoT medical devices security and their operation, spanning technology, processes and security policy aspects.

 At the technological forefront, latest Wi-Fi technologies offering strong security and encryption features should be deployed and tested.

-This may involve purchasing technologically advanced equipment and testing it in terms of security features, configuration problems, wireless stability and more.
+This may involve purchasing technologically advanced equipment and testing it in terms of IoT medical devices security features, configuration problems, wireless stability and more.
 There is also a need for medical engineering processes in order to ensure that IoT-enabled process provide high security levels.

 IoT medical devices security vulnerabilities is particularly important in the case of the trending BYOD (Bring Your Own Device) services, which involve the deployment and use of third-party devices as part of healthcare processes.

 Moreover, as part of the holistic security approach, hospitals must tweak their security policies in order to keep up with IoT-related technological developments.

 The right technology, the proper processes and an IoT-aligned security policy provide a sound basis for hospitals to adhere to security and privacy regulations, to avoid relevant liabilities and ultimate to maximize returns on their IoT investments.